 - Maintain a healthy weight throughout your life.
 People who weigh more than they should have higher levels of estrogen and insulin.
 Both are linked with tumor growth.

 - Limit your daily alcohol intake.
-Men should have no more than 2 drinks.
-Women should have just 1 drink.
+Men should have no more than two drinks.
+Women should have just one drink.